Mukeshkumar1611/Social_Media_API/README.md

     Create a `.env` file in the root directory and add the following:

     ```env
-    MONGO_URI=mongodb://127.0.0.1/Social
+    DB_USER=your-database-username
+    DB_HOST=localhost
+    DB_NAME=your-database-name
+    DB_PASSWORD=your-database-password
+    DB_PORT=your-database-port
+    PORT=7000
     ```

-    Replace `mongodb://127.0.0.1/Social` with your MongoDB connection string.
+    Replace `your-database-username`, `your-database-name`, and `your-database-password` with your PostgreSQL credentials.

 4. **Run the application:**

     ```bash
     nodemon start
     ```

-    The API will be running at http://localhost:8800.
+    The API will be running at http://localhost:7000.

 ## Endpoints

 ### Users

 #### Register a new user

 - **Endpoint:**

     ```http
     POST /api/users/register
     ```

 - **Request body:**

     ```json
     {